Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Conventions and notations

 \begin{definition} We denote by

 the full subcategory of $\Lg$-Mod consisting of locally finite $\Lg$-modules for which the action integrates to a representation of the algebraic group $G$.
 Define the Kazhdan--Lusztig category

-to be the full subcategory of the category of $V^{\kappa}(\Lg)$-modules consisting of objets~$M$ such that \begin{itemize} \item as a $\Lg$-module, $M$ is locally finite and the action of $\Lg$ integrates to a a representation of the algebraic group $G$ \textit{i.e.}, $M \in \Lg\mathrm{-Mod}^{G}$, \item the Lie subalgebra $t\Lg[[t]]$ of $\Lgkappa$ acts locally nilpotently. \end{itemize} \end{definition}
+to be the full subcategory of the category of $V^{\kappa}(\Lg)$-modules consisting of objects~$M$ such that \begin{itemize} \item as a $\Lg$-module, $M$ is locally finite and the action of $\Lg$ integrates to a representation of the algebraic group $G$ \textit{i.e.}, $M \in \Lg\mathrm{-Mod}^{G}$, \item the Lie subalgebra $t\Lg[[t]]$ of $\Lgkappa$ acts locally nilpotently. \end{itemize} \end{definition}

 \begin{remarque} Because $G$ is connected the functor $\Lie$ defines an isomorphism of categories